Dish eyes Internet TV services in landmark Disney deal

 North American consumers will spend $6 billion in 2014 on entertainment from over-the-top services such as Netflix, more than twice what they spent in 2010, according to PwC's annual entertainment and media forecast.

-Sony Corp (6758.T) has been working on an Internet TV service that is expected to come out this year.
-Intel Corp's (INTC.O) efforts to launch one was recently bought by Verizon Communications Inc .
+Sony Corp has been working on an Internet TV service that is expected to come out this year.
+Intel Corp's efforts to launch one was recently bought by Verizon Communications Inc.

 LAWSUITS SETTLED